 The animals are important.
 First, they represent parts of Shale’s personality – fearful, insecure, bossy, and yet pristine with a kind heart.
 Can you identify which animals these were?
 Worldly Crow was the betrayer – how you could think the animals have no relevance is strange to me.

 I could say more about this.
-There is a lot of symbolism – the bird in the garden was the first to tell her she was a daughter of the king – like a prophetic foreshadowing.
+There is a lot of symbolism – the bird in the garden was the first to tell her she was the king’s daughter – like a prophetic foreshadowing.
 In the end, the king set the bird free, allegorical of Shale being set free.